Panna National Park: Fauna

 Among the animals found here are the Bengal tiger, Indian leopard, chital, chinkara, nilgai, Sambar deer and sloth bear, rusty-spotted cat, Asian palm civet.
 The park is home to more than 200 species of birds including the bar-headed goose, crested honey buzzard, red-headed vulture, plum-headed parakeet, changeable hawk-eagle and Indian vulture.

 Tiger Reserve

-Panna National Park was declared as one of the Tiger reserves of India in 1994/95 and placed under the protection of Project Tiger.
+Panna National Park was declared as one of the Tiger reserves of India in 2007 and placed under the protection of Project Tiger.

-The decline of tiger population in Panna has been reported several times.

 Two female tigers were relocated there from Bandhavgarh National Park and Kanha National Park in March 2009.
 However, the last male tiger had already disappeared.

 A committee to look into the disappearance of the tigers was formed.